ricardojoserf/WhoamiAlternatives/README.md

 ## Method 4: NamedPipe

-Create a named pipe and a secondary thread, write and read from the named pipe and get the username with the function NpGetUsername.
+Create a named pipe and a secondary thread, write and read from the named pipe and get the username from the undocumented function NpGetUsername.

 ![esquema](https://github.com/ricardojoserf/ricardojoserf.github.io/blob/master/images/whoamialternatives/NamedPipe_esquema.png?raw=true)